(reading time: 1 hour, 11 minutes)

 Legacy – Kilroy Ordr produced many children with many women across the tiles during his transition from the Broken Fix to Fourth Wall.
 Once there he wed Bakayla Sintraydr, an artist, midwife, and wet nurse.
 His heritage allowed them both to be fruitful beyond normal rests.
 They produced both sons (Smiff, Whittle, Blackantan, Atlantrick, Booth, Coaster, and Zintor) and daughters (Memosa, Longjane, Venschetta, Wennamark, Eentsy, Daintydew, Glise, and Hem).

 His premarital partners are not all known.
-The only child of note from these daliances was mothered by a slave with no surname.
+The only child of note from these dalliances was mothered by a slave with no surname.
 She produced the son Kilrogue Ordr, who from then on limited his own line to the name ‘Kilro’.
 From him we have generations of adventurers, military commanders, and dignitaries, though the line has degraded in the current era.
 See the family tree on Page 1277 for the plurality of Kilros.

 Deeds – Custodian Kilroy Ordr was the first, barring Oath Breakr, to disregard his inherited duties.
-He abandoned his authority over the Broken Fix, plunging it and its peoples into chaos and eventual slavery.
+He abandoned his authority over the Broken Fix, plunging it and its folks into chaos and eventual slavery.
 Some have, in reference to his time after his abdication, given the title of Messmaker rather than Custodian.

 His journey of personal fulfillment saw him crossing the tiles and taking advantage of those who revered his divine heritage.
 He would stay long enough only to absorb their praise and collect their most valued treasures.
 He was known to destroy bath beads of extremely great power only to turn fragments of them into jewelry that he then gave away to women as gifts.
 Some offer this as the explanation for the powerful matriarchal figures across the tiles, attributing their authority to hidden shards passed down their line.